Sanjana00/Data-Structures-Java/README.md

 Data structures implemented in Java programming language.

 # Usage
-Stack, List and BinSearch classes are dependent on the Node class and BST is dependent on the BSTNode class.
+Stack, Queue and BinSearch classes are dependent on the Node class and BST is dependent on the BSTNode class.

 To implement stack, run the main() of Stack

-To implement queue, run the main() of List
+To implement queue, run the main() of Queue

 To implement a binary search tree, run the main() of BST